zelhajou/42cursus-cpp-modules/module 02/README.md

 2. **Exercise 02: Implementing a fixed-point number class with arithmetic operations**
    - In this exercise, you will implement arithmetic operations for the `Fixed` class, including addition, subtraction, multiplication, and division.
 You will also add comparison operators to compare fixed-point numbers and test the arithmetic operations with various inputs.

+3. **Exercise 03: BSP**
+   - In this exercise, you will implement Binary Space Partitioning (BSP) to create a simple 2D game engine.
+You will create a BSP tree to partition a 2D space and implement functions to insert and query objects in the space.
+This exercise will test your understanding of tree data structures and spatial partitioning algorithms.